KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-5t/index.md

 You’re going to need couple things for this step.

 - [Magisk](https://github.com/topjohnwu/Magisk/releases/tag/v28.1)
-- boot.img file from LineageOS zip file.
+- boot.img from LineageOS zip file.
 - [TWRP](https://eu.dl.twrp.me/cheeseburger_dumpling/)

 Let’s start with creating a rooted boot image with Magisk.
 Download the apk and send it to your phone along with the boot.img file.